Dom7k/Smart-PDF-Chat-Using-RAG-and-Bedrock/README.md

-# AI Document Interaction Chatbot
+# Smart PDF Chat Using RAG and Amazon Bedrock

-This project is an AI chatbot that allows users to upload their documents and interact with them within the context of the document.
-The chatbot utilizes Amazon Bedrock, S3, FAISS, RAG, LangChain, and Streamlit to provide an efficient and user-friendly experience.
+This project is an AI chatbot that allows users to upload their documents and chat with the document, powered by RAG and Amazon Bedrock

 ### **Technologies Used**
 - Amazon Bedrock